johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Next we will need to create the following python program in the directory or folder where you will keep the text files that you are importing into your pi from a video of QR-Codes.
 At the teminal window of your pi while in your home directory, execute the folowing instuctions:

-The following command makes a directory called qrimport.
+The following command makes a directory called qr2txt.
 You can call what every you want.
 `mkdir qr2txt`